Edward Drinker Cope: Legacy

-Cope named a species of Caribbean snake, Liophis juliae, in honor of his daughter Julia Cope Collins (1866–1959).

 Cope's remains are still kept as scientific specimens.
-His brain is preserved in alcohol at the Wistar Institute, and his skull is at the University of Pennsylvania Museum of Archaeology and Anthropology.
+His brain was donated to the American Anthropometric Society and is still preserved in alcohol at the Wistar Institute.
+His skull is at the University of Pennsylvania Museum of Archaeology and Anthropology.
 His ashes were placed at the institute with those of Leidy, while his bones were extracted and kept in a locked drawer to be studied by anatomy students.
-In 1993, the American photographer Louie Psihoyos loaned Cope's skull and prominently incorporated it into his book Hunting Dinosaurs (1994).
+In 1907, Edward Anthony Spitzka published a paper of his analysis of six brains at the American Anthropometric Society, including Cope's with additional analysis of Cope's skull.
+In 1993, the American photographer Louie Psihoyos borrowed Cope's skull and prominently incorporated it into his book Hunting Dinosaurs (1994).
 Psihoyos and his assistant, John Knoebber, traveled around America with Cope's skull, taking pictures of the skull in different places on the "adventure" and showing it to various modern paleontologists.
 Among the notable incidents during the journey was Robert T. Bakker pouring pasta into the skull to measure Cope's brain size.